Civil partnership dissolution solicitors

 When you make the decision to end a civil partnership, we know it can be difficult and stressful.
 Our experienced and approachable solicitors provide you with a high standard of legal advice, and we offer support when you need it most.

-Civil partnership Dissolution FAQs
+Civil Partnership Dissolution FAQs

 The Divorce, Dissolution and Separation Act 2020 is in effect from 6th April 2022.
 This means you no longer have to prove your partner was at fault to dissolve your civil partnership.